How to Keep Rodents out of the Garden

 - Sheds: Check for signs that something has been digging under your garden shed.
 Rats and gophers can tunnel under sheds and set up a residence of their own.

-- Garbage and recycling bins: If you keep your garbage and recycling bins outdoors, look for droppings and chewing marks on the bins, a sure sign that rodents are around.
+- Garbage and recycling bins: If you keep your garbage and recycling bins outdoors, look for droppings and chew marks on the bins, a sure sign that rodents are around.
 You should check frequently for holes in these containers, and you may want to convert from plastic to metal cans.

 - Wood Piles: Outdoor wood piles are attractive places for rodents to build nests.
 If your wood pile is in the garden, you may have inadvertently built a rodent hotel.
 Restack it periodically.